christiaanwesterbeek/cornerstone-articles-for-developers/README.md

 - ~~[The Law of Leaky Abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/) by [Joel Spolsky](https://github.com/jspolsky)~~
 - ~~[The case for separating front- and back-end](http://dontpanic.42.nl/2014/10/the-case-for-separating-front-and-back.html) by [Maarten Hus](https://github.com/MrHus)~~

-It's way easier to add create an issue than it is to fork, commit and PR.
+It's way easier to create an issue than it is to fork, commit and PR.

 So let's **create an issue for every article** you want to share.
 Cool?